 Spring has arrived and that means Virginia’s roads will soon be filling up with motorcycle lovers.
 As any seasoned motorcyclist can attest, driving a motorcycle is much different than driving a car.
-If you are considering purchasing a motorcycle, the following are some safety tips provided by transportation advocates to ensure riding safety and avoiding the risk of being involved in a motorcycle accident, resulting in serious injury or death.
+If you are considering purchasing a bike, the following are some motorcycle safety tips to ensure safe riding and help avoid the risk of being involved in a motorcycle accident, resulting in serious injury or death.

 Purchase the Right Bike